butttons/supabase-auth-helpers/README.md

 ## Setup

 - Get your Supabase project ID at the [project settings page](https://supabase.com/dashboard/project/_/settings/general).
 Under _General settings_ > _Reference ID_.
+  - If you are using custom domains, this should be the subdomain.
+For example, if your custom domain is `auth.example.com`, the `supabaseId` should be `auth`.
+You can find out supabase ID by looking at the cookies in the browser.
+The cookie name should be in the format `sb-[SUPABASE_ID]-auth-token.[NUMBER]`.
+  - On localhost, this ID is typically `127`.
 - Get your JWT secret at [configuration page](https://supabase.com/dashboard/project/_/settings/api).
 Under _JWT Settings_ > _JWT Secret_.
 - Get the supabase project URL as well on the configuration page.
 Under _Project URL_ > _URL_.

+## Usage
 - Set up the auth helper somewhere in your application:

 ```ts